 Today’s highlighted photo(s) come from one of the finest Gothic cathedrals in Europe, Chartres, recognized as a UNESCO World Heritage site.
 Chartres was built in the 12th century and is unique because it was constructed and furnished in only 66 years, a remarkably short time in an era when it often took centuries to complete such massive projects.
 As such, the building has a harmony of architecture, stained glass and decor that represent the values of the time.
 It’s long been a site of Christian pilgrimage.

 In the spirit of Christmas, today’s highlighted photos are scenes of the Madonna and child.
 Enjoy these historic artworks!

 (Click on thumbnails to enlarge, right arrow to advance)

 ”Swim 2.4 miles, bike 112 miles, run 26.2 miles- BRAG FOR THE REST OF YOUR LIFE. ”

 We’re all familiar with the famous Ironman race, whose amazing challenges are outlined above in the quote by John Collins.
 Only rare and talented individuals have what it takes to be an Ironman.

 Today I want to discuss a different Iron Man — someone whose accomplishments are monumental and they are all crafted of iron.
 A friend, PHeymont, in a recent blog post, highlighted the pragmatic but beautiful work of Gustave Eiffel around the globe.
-I recommend you read his article, which made …
+I recommend you read his …